TheRook/subbrute/README.md

 Whats new in v2.0?
 =====================
-A lot of exciting updates...
+A lot of exciting updates... except for the readme file,  which still needs to be updated.

 Whats new in v1.2.1?
 =====================